USRA-STI/gdt-core/docs/core/phaii.rst

 Introduction
 ============
-As discussed in :ref:`pha`, gamma-ray spectra are typically recorded PHA files.
+As discussed in the :ref:`PHA Documentation<core-pha>`, gamma-ray spectra are typically recorded PHA files.
 PHA Type-I files (usually just called PHA) contain a single spectrum, while PHA Type-II (PHAII) files contain a time series of spectra.
 While the internal organization of the PHAII FITS file is a little bit different than the PHA file, the concept is similar.

 The Phaii Class